chvancooten/chvancooten.github.io/content/posts/OSEPReview.md

   name = "Cas van Cooten"
 +++

-*Updated **February 13th, 2023**: Some referenced courses are now licensed by AlteredSecurity instead of PentesterAcademy, this post has been udpated to reflect.*
+*Updated **February 13th, 2023**: Some referenced courses are now licensed by AlteredSecurity instead of PentesterAcademy, this post has been updated to reflect.*

 ## Introduction